 Pediatric lower limb deformity is a broad category of conditions that may be idiopathic or associated with an underlying congenital disorder.
-Clubfoot and other deformities of the feet are among the most common lower limb deformities, and are the subject of distinct chapters.
-Here, leg length discrepancy, in-toeing, and bowed legs will be reviewed as examples of longitudinal, rotational or angular limb deformities.
+Clubfoot and other deformities of the feet are among the most common lower limb deformities and are further elaborated in separate chapters.
+Here, leg length discrepancy, in-toeing, and bowed legs will be reviewed as examples of longitudinal, rotational, or angular limb deformities.

 Structure and Function

 To identify abnormal, one first needs to identify normal.
 Although it might be reasonably expected that a person’s legs should be straight and of the same length, a small leg length discrepancy or angulation can be seen in more than half of the US population.

 Normal limb alignment is dependent on age.
 Alignment deformities can either be angular or rotational.
 Prior to age 2 children, have a relatively varus (bow leg) alignment in the frontal plane and this gradually becomes valgus (knock knee) as they grow.
 Typically, by age 7, children have a final femoral-tibial alignment of 5-6 degrees of valgus.
 Most rotational deformities are symmetric and considered variations of normal that typically improve with age.

 Femoral rotation is defined as the angle of the femoral neck in the axial plane relative to the femoral shaft.
 The best way to think about femoral rotation is to consider a denuded femur resting on a flat surface.
 If the posterior femoral condyles are lying flat, the femoral neck will form an angle with the surface, with the head rising off the surface (Figure 1).